comorris/sros-evpn-mpls/README.md

 Each router will have a base configuration with OSPF underlay, RSVP-TE and VPLS already configured.
 Configuration examples for converting to EVPN-MPLS with Segment Routing using OSFP (SRO-OSPF) will be shown below.
 Only the VPLS services on Leaf1 and Leaf2 will be converted to VPLS over EVPN-MPLS, while leaf 3 will remain as VPLS over MPLS to show interworking.
 The majority of the configuration will be done on Leaf1 and Leaf2.

-In the final step, we will configure Leaf3 to utilize SR-OSPF for it's MPLS tunnels to fully convert the network to SR-OSPF while still operating in VPLS over MPLS mode.
+In the final step, we will configure all leaf routers to utilize SR-OSPF for the transport tunnels to fully convert the network to SR-OSPF and showcase interoping with other VPLS over MPLS services.

-The physical topology is shown below
+The physical and logical topology is shown below:

+## Physical Topology

 <img src="./images/physical-topology.png" width="100%"/>

 ## Initial Logical Topology for VPLS over MPLS

 <img src="./images/rsvp.png" width="100%"/>

-## Endig Logical Toployg for VPLS over EVPN-MPLS w/SR-OSPF
+## Ending Logical Topology for VPLS over EVPN-MPLS w/SR-OSPF

 The goal of this lab is end up with a fully functioning EVPN-MPLS network using SR-OSPF for the MPLS transport
 <img src="./images/evpn-mpls.png" width="100%"/>

 # vSIM image